- Describe winter

 - Chart paper and markers

-- Gather and label writing folders.
-(I usually store them in magazine boxes according to table groups).
+- Gather and label writing folders for each student.
 Put a sheet of writing paper in each folder.
-I also usually have a folder in the box with extra paper, so they don't have to leave their table for paper.
+Tip: Try storing student folders in magazine boxes according to table groups for easy access.
+Include a folder with extra paper so students don't have to leave their table for more paper.

 - Select words to add to your word wall (such as winter, thermometer, temperature, etc.).

-Gather students on the rug.
+Step 1: Gather the students on the rug or at the meeting area.
 Begin a conversation about winter.
 Ask them what it looks like outside during winter, what they wear during winter and what they do during winter.
 Tell them they are going to do some winter writing today.

-Model the writing.
-Sketch a winter picture on the chart paper using some of their ideas, such as a boy building a snowman.
+Step 2: Model the writing assignment.
+Sketch a winter picture on the chart paper using some of the students' ideas, such as a boy building a snowman.
 Then tell them you are going to label the picture.
 Chose an aspect of the picture, such as the snowman and ask them what they hear at the beginning of word ‘snowman.'
 Say the word slowly, stressing the first sound.
 When someone calls out ‘S,' write the "s" next to snowman.
 Then say the word again and ask what sounds they hear next.
 Record the sounds they hear.
 The word might look like "snomn" or "somn."
 Stress to them that it won't be perfect, but it's okay to make mistakes.
 (It's important to stress the concepts they are writing and work on the spelling later.)

-Read Winter is Here, by Kimberly A. Weinberger.
+Step 1: Read Winter Is Here! by Kimberly Weinberger aloud to the class.
 Talk about the different signs of winter that the book teaches us (tree, leaves, winter, cold, etc.).
-Write the words on index cards in front of the students.
+Write the relevant words on index cards in front of the students.
 Show the students the "Winter Word Wall."
 Tell them that they might want to use some of these words in their writing about winter.

-Ask the students for something that they learned about winter from the book.
-Make a quick sketch of an aspect of winter (a tree with no leaves).
+Step 2: Ask the students to name something that they learned about winter from the book.
+Make a quick sketch of an aspect of winter (for example, a tree with no leaves).
 Tell the students that instead of labeling the picture, today you are going to write a story about it.
 Model your thinking by thinking out loud: "Hmmm.....I think I want to write ‘The tree has no leaves.'
 Let's see, the first word is ‘the.'
 Oh!
 I know how to spell that already!
 T-H-E!
 Ok, ‘The tree has no leaves.'
 I already have ‘the,' now I need ‘tree.'
 Oh!
 Ms. Tankey just put that word on the Winter Word Wall!
 Which one is it?
 T-T-T-tree.
 It must be the one that starts with ‘T.'" For words that are not on the word wall, you might want to review how to use letter sounds to spell, like yesterday's lesson.

-Tell the students that it is their turn to write a winter story.
+Step 3: Tell the students that it is their turn to write a winter story.
 Remind them to use the sounds they know to write words and to use the Winter Word Wall to help them write.
-Send them to their tables, table by table and have them get their writing folders and get to work like the day before.
+Send them to their tables, table by table, and have them get their writing folders and get to work like the day before, using the second blank Blank Journal Page printable or a sheet of writing paper.

-As they write, go around the room and help students with a) the content of their story (aspects of winter) b) using the word wall as a reference c) using invented spelling for words not on the word wall.
+Step 4: As the students write, go around the room and help students with a) the content of their story (aspects of winter), b) using the word wall as a reference, and c) using invented spelling for words not on the word wall.

 Supporting All Learners